CPS-IT/frontend-asset-handler/docs/usage/api-usage.md

 echo 'Assets downloaded and extracted to ' . $asset->getProcessedTargetPath();
 ```

-:bulb: If you prefer configuration with a config file instead, you can load
+💡 If you prefer configuration with a config file instead, you can load
 and parse this file as follows:

 ```php